-Let me know the right then fearlessly pursue that course.
+Let me know the right then give me courage to fearlessly pursue that course.

-- Not a single person on earth is always good and never sins. - Don't eavesdrop on others you may hear your servant curse you.
+- Not a single person on earth is always good and never sins. - 7.21 Don't eavesdrop on others you may hear your servant curse you.
 22For you know how often you yourself have cursed others.
 (NLT)